 The MaxXfan Deluxe by MaxXair is the best ceiling fan for full-time nomadic travelers and we write this MaxXfan review as a resource for the community.
 This fan comes standard with a built-in rain hood that keeps the weather out and lowers into a streamline position when ready for travel.
 It has 10-speeds and a programmable thermostat to automatically turn on and off.
 The fan is easy to clean with a removable insect screen.
 All this and it fits into a standard 14″ x 14″ opening so it can easily replace those less functional factory fans or vents.
 I even found that its power consumption is comparable if not better at times than the factory fan.

-Why We Changed Out Our Factory Vent
+Why Change the Factory Vent

 A big renovation project to get our Palomino Bronco 1500 camper ready for full-time nomadic life was to replace the hard flip-up section of our back wall.
 One of the primary reasons for doing so was to be able to use our fan to create suction.
 This suction pulls the canvas sides into the camper as the roof drops when we are preparing to leave camp.
 The factory fan is located over the bed making it nearly impossible to use for this purpose as the roof was too low to turn the fan off once the roof had dropped into place.
 This was the primary reason we choose to replace the vent only opening over our central living area with a new fan and we hit the jackpot with the MaxXfan Deluxe.